PavelKastornyy/ansi4j/README.md

 Base components:

-* ParserFactory is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
+* `ParserFactory` is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
 So, usually there is only one factory.
-* Parser is a non thread-safe object that reads text, manages finder and handlers and returns parsed fragment.
+* `Parser` is a non thread-safe object that reads text, manages finder and handlers and returns parsed fragment.
-There are two types of Parser:
+There are two types of parsers:
-    * StringParser for parsing String.
-StringParser is very light, so it is possible to create it for every text line.
+    * `StringParser` for parsing `String`. `StringParser` is very light, so it is possible to create it for every text line.
-    * StreamParser for parsing InputStream.
-One instance of StreamParser is created for one instance of InputStream.
+    * `StreamParser` for parsing `InputStream`.
+One instance of `StreamParser` is created for one instance of `InputStream`.
-* FunctionFinder finds function in a text and resolves found function.
+* `FunctionFinder` finds function in a text and resolves found function.
-* FragmentHandler is a thread-safe object for processing fragment of text.
-There are two types of FragmentHandler:
+* `FragmentHandler` is a thread-safe object for processing fragment of text.
+There are two types of handlers:
-    * TextHandler is a handler for processing a text that doesn't contain any control functions in it.
+    * `TextHandler` is a handler for processing a text that doesn't contain any control functions in it.
       This handler allows to modify this text within system.
-Default implementation doesn't modify text and just wraps it in TextFragment.
+Default implementation doesn't modify text and just wraps it in `TextFragment`.
-    * FunctionHandler is a handler for processing functions in a text.
+    * `FunctionHandler` is a handler for processing functions in a text.
 For every type of function separate function handler exists.
-As a result FunctionHandler returns FunctionFragment.
+As a result `FunctionHandler` returns `FunctionFragment`.
-* Fragment is a processed piece of text.
+* `Fragment` is a processed piece of text.
 There are two types of fragments:
-    * TextFragment that contains information about text pieces without functions.
+    * `TextFragment` that contains information about text pieces without functions.
-    * FunctionFragment that contains information about functions in text.
+    * `FunctionFragment` that contains information about functions in text.

 ### Usage <a name="ansi4j-core-usage"></a>

-Step 0 - Creating ParserFactory
+Step 0 - Creating `ParserFactory`

     ParserFactory factory = new DefaultParserFactory.Builder()
             .environment(Environment._7_BIT)